wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 Oha.
 What does tsc want to do now?
 We have not passed the option `outDir` which determines the directory where tsc would write the compiled files to.
 So it tries to write the files to the same location where it found them.
-Fortunately it does not overwrite the existing file.
+Fortunately it does not overwrite the existing files.
 Even though, if it would it would still run as expected but the source code would be rewritten, and it would be using a lot of `var` and node-style `export.*`, replace ES6 classes with `function` etc. basically down-compile the code to ES3.